qin-guan/portfolio/projects.md

 Started after I got fed up with writing YAML Home Assistant automations.

+Homer processes millions of events a month for me and makes it useful.

 First time using ReactiveX (Rx.NET) and learned a lot.

 :::details Tech stack